SubramanyaKS/WeatherTest/README.md

 4. test the change.
 5. pull the change with message (commit message).

+This demo will be published shortly in youtube

 if you like the project star the repo.